Kraego/OpenDTU-Grafana-Howto/OpenDTUGrafana.md

 ### Create a query variable to select correct bucket depending on range selection grafana

 **This variable will be created during json import of the dashboard.**
-But if you create a dashboard from scratch create this variable manually as described in the following section.
+But if you create a dashboard from scratch, create this variable manually as described in the following section.

 * See Variables in the settings of the dashboard
 * This query finds the bucket with matching retention duration (if it don't work, check the retention settings of the buckets with `influx bucket list`)